 In the event of a disagreement on the appropriate outcome of a research degree examination between the Internal and External Examiner, the matter should be resolved by the Examiners on the basis of detailed argument about the specific academic points arising from the examination, and a joint decision should be reached.

 In this circumstance particular weight should be given to the views of the External Examiner.

 Where there are two External Examiners particular weight should be given to the chair.

 Includes: scope; attendance; availability for viva voce examination

-The Supervisor may not act as an Examiner for the student's submission.
+Members of the supervisory team may not act as an Examiners for the student's submission.

 However, it is recommended that at least one member of the supervisory team, preferably the primary supervisor, should be available in the School at the time of the viva voce examination in case the Examiners feel that their presence at the report of the outcome of the viva voce is required (for example, to give support to the student in the event of major corrections or a referral).

 13. Role of the Head of School

 The Head of School must approve the appointment of the examiners.